stackrock/mediamachinejs/README.md

 #### Examples

-Creates a new transcode processor job which consumes data from S3 and put the thumbnail on S3.
+Creates a new transcode processor job which consumes data from S3 and put the transcoded video on S3.

 ```javascript
 import { Blob, Store, TranscodeJob } from "@stackrock/mediamachine";